adonisjs/legacy.adonisjs.com/docs/docs/guides/03-validator/03-data-types.md

 // Valid data: { published_at: "2020-04-30 12:00:00" }
 ```

-You can also enforce a format for the string values.
+You can also enforce a format for the string values by defining a valid format accepted by luxon.

 ```ts
 {